Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Speaker Bio

-James Croft is the chairperson of the Division of Legal Studies at St. John’s University.
-Prior to joining St. John’s, James worked as a corporate restructuring and bankruptcy attorney at Cleary Gottlieb Steen & Hamilton LLP.
-James is a veteran of the United States Marine Corps and graduated from St. John’s University School of Law, magna cum laude, where he was an editor of the St. John’s Law Review.
-James teaches Introduction to Legal Studies, Legal Research and Legal Writing.
+James Croft is the chairperson of the Division of Legal Studies at St. John's University.
+Prior to joining St. John's, he worked as a corporate restructuring and bankruptcy attorney at Cleary Gottlieb Steen & Hamilton LLP.
+A veteran of the United States Marine Corps, James graduated magna cum laude from St. John's University School of Law, where he served as an editor of the Law Review.
+He currently teaches Introduction to Legal Studies, Legal Research, and Legal Writing.

 Teaching Introduction to Paralegal/Legal Studies Melissa Brooks